 - obeying your instructions whilst you have capacity; and

-- authorise your attorney to use funds to
+You may authorise your attorney to use funds to

 Your attorney may not make decisions about your personal affairs, which is the responsibility of an enduring guardian.

-- What decisions can your Attorney NOT make?
+What decisions can my attorney NOT make?

 Your attorney can not:

 - consent to your marriage;

 - manage your personal and lifestyle affairs; or